raseel-madinah/data-models/README.md

-# data-models
+### Raseel Data Models -- Powered By Fiware

-Raseel Data Models -- Powered By Fiware
+The idea behind this is to provide of NSGIv2-based data models examples